cstjean/ClobberingReload.jl/README.md

 ```

 NOTE: Parametric types cannot be defined inside a `creload`ed module on Julia 0.5.
 This is fixed on Julia 0.6.
+Parametric type aliases are [still a problem](https://github.com/JuliaLang/julia/issues/16424#issuecomment-290520499), but if they are defined in the
+main module file (i.e. not behind an `include`), then `creload` will ignore them and
+work correctly.

 ## Autoreload